 1. Do I have to report to my licensing board if I have been charged with a criminal offence?

 This all depends on the specific requirements of your licensing board.
-If you have a duty to do so, you could risk losing your professional license if you do not.
+If you have a duty to do so, you could risk losing your professional licence if you do not.
 Even if you are found not guilty, or the charges are dropped, you could face consequences for failing to report.

 2. If I do report criminal charges to my licensing board, can I still work?